oasis-tcs/csaf/extension/README.md

 The Common Security Advisory Framework (CSAF) standard provides a broad schema for security advisories.
 However, no single standard can address every use case or anticipate every emerging requirement.
 CSAF Extensions let the community extend the core specification in controlled, governed ways while preserving interoperability and data quality.

 Extensions allow implementers to add domain-specific or organization-specific data fields to CSAF documents.
 The mechanism is deliberately flexible yet disciplined: extensions are expected to remain focused, well-documented, and aligned with the core principles of CSAF, so that adding data in one place does not undermine the predictability of the format elsewhere.
-To prevent publishing parties from inventing new attributes at will, which would defeat the purpose of a single standardized format, the safeguards described in this document apply to every extension.
+To prevent issuing parties from inventing new attributes at will, which would defeat the purpose of a single standardized format, the safeguards described in this document apply to every extension.

+The OASIS Open CSAF Technical Committee (hereafter: TC) oversees and governs the CSAF Extensions.

 ## Conventions